protobufjs/protobuf.js/README.md

 Static code, on the other hand, requires just the runtime library (final size TBA), but generates relatively large code bases without any reflection features.

+There is no difference performance-wise as the code that is generated statically is the same generated at runtime.

 ### Generating TypeScript definitions from static modules

 Likewise, the `pbts` command line utility can be used to generate TypeScript definitions from `pbjs`-generated static modules.